 It’s a bit of love and a bit of preventative maintenance that will bring out the greener grass that you crave all summer long.

-Last week’s post talked about common problems that you may see in your lawn and as promised I am going to talk about a few more this week.
+Last week’s post talked about common problems that you may see in your lawn, and as promised, I will talk about a few more this week.

 What is lawn maintenance?